adrg/xdg/README.md

 The specification defines a set of standard paths for storing application files, including data and configuration files.
 For portability and flexibility reasons, applications should use the XDG defined locations instead of hardcoding paths.
-The package also includes the locations of well known [user directories](https://wiki.archlinux.org/index.php/XDG_user_directories).
+The package also includes the locations of well known [user directories](https://wiki.archlinux.org/index.php/XDG_user_directories), as well as the locations of other common directories such as fonts and applications.

 The current implementation supports **most flavors of Unix**, **Windows**, **macOS** and **Plan 9**.
 On Windows, where XDG environment variables are not usually set, the package uses [Known Folders](https://docs.microsoft.com/en-us/windows/win32/shell/known-folders)